-Hans serves as the Council’s Lead for Digital Government, where he is working to make county government smarter and services more efficient, and he serves on the Transportation, Energy, Infrastructure & Environment Committee as well as the Government Operations & Fiscal Policy Committee.
+Hans serves as the Council’s Lead for Digital Government, where he is working to make county government smarter and services more efficient, and he serves on the Planning, Housing, and Economic Development (PHED) Committee as well as the Government Operations & Fiscal Policy (GO) Committee.

 Hans and his wife Angela have two young boys.
 They are members of the MCCPTA.